lokidokicoki/dnd-lite/rules.md

 ### Dual wielding

 A.k.a. ["John Woo mode"](https://kotaku.com/this-only-works-in-john-woo-movies-5628594); you can fight with two light weapons, or one medium and one light weapon, at the same time.
-Heay weapons are right out.
+Heavy weapons are right out.
 I don't care how strong you think you are.
 Just no.

 One in each hand, obviously.
 This gets you two Attacks in a combat round, yay!
 Except the left-hand, that gets -1 to the ATK roll, boo!
 Yeah yeah, I know, the "off-hand" could be the right hand, but I'm right handed, so nerr nerr.

 ## Armor